fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 So far all of our applications have been such that their appearance remains the same after the initial rendering.
 What if we wanted to create a counter where the value increased as a function of time or at the click of a button?

-Let's start with the following body:
+Let's start with the following:

 ```js
 const App = (props) => {